scottjr1551/macpcap/README.md

 - macpcap --help
   - Displays the help message and all the valid options
 - macpcap --filename pcapfile.pcap
   - Displays all statistics table for the trace file pcapfile.pcap
 - macpcap --filename file.pcap --report tcp --sorttcp packcount
   - Displays just the statistics table for TCP conversations and sorts it based on the table header packetcount
 - macpcap --filename file.pcap --list 192.168.42.4:58018-54.144.73.197:443
   - filters the capture on the supplied socket and then does the following:
     - Display a list of the packets on the trace file
     - displays the stgit push
             atistics for the filtered packets, that is the TCP conversation specified
     - Note: the filter options is ignored of the list options is used.
- - mackpcap --filename file.pcap --filter bpf:tcp
+ - macpcap --filename file.pcap --filter bpf:tcp
    - Filters out all packets that do not have a TCP header.
 The text after the : in bpf: can be any Berkley Packet Filter syntax.

  # Author Experience
  I retired from a large retailer as a lead network engineer five years ago.
 I have worked in the network troubleshooting business for 45 years.